PierreRaybaut/formlayout/README.md

 ## Overview

-Graphical user interface (GUI) libraries are usually designed to address issues that are far more complex than a simple dialog box.
-As a consequence, generating simple GUI like form layouts or dialogs is generally not as easy as it should be: the feature-line count ratio is very low for the most simple dialog boxes.
+Graphical user interface (GUI) libraries are usually designed to address issues which are far more complex than a simple dialog box.
+As a consequence, generating simple form layouts or dialogs is generally not as easy as it should be: the feature-line count ratio is very low for the most simple dialog boxes.

-That's where ``formlayout`` can be useful, by providing a simplistic API (a single function ``fedit`` taking lists as parameters) for creating simple form layouts.
+Within this context, ``formlayout`` provides the absolute minimum API required to create form dialog boxes (or layouts).
+To show a dialog box, simply call the ``fedit`` function.
+To set-up the dialog box, just use lists to pass the required parameters (field names, default values, ...).

 ## Simple Example